New Zealand nationality law: Changing relationship with Britain

 All British subjects under the reformed system initially held an automatic right to settle in the United Kingdom and Ireland.
-Non-white immigration into the UK was systemically discouraged, but strong economic conditions in Britain following the Second World War attracted an unprecedented wave of colonial migration.
+British authorities systematically discouraged non-white immigration to the UK, but strong economic conditions in Britain following the Second World War attracted an unprecedented wave of colonial migration.
 In response, the British Parliament imposed immigration controls on any subjects originating from outside the UK and Ireland with the Commonwealth Immigrants Act 1962.
 Ireland had continued to allow all British subjects free movement despite independence in 1922 as part of the Common Travel Area arrangement, but moved to mirror Britain's restriction in 1962 by limiting this ability only to people born on the islands of Great Britain or Ireland.
 Britain somewhat relaxed these measures in 1971 for patrials, subjects whose parents or grandparents were born in the United Kingdom, which gave effective preferential treatment to white Commonwealth citizens.

-As a sign of New Zealand's changing relationship with Britain, New Zealand passports were no longer labelled with the phrase "British passport" beginning in 1964 and stopped listing national status as "British subject and New Zealand citizen" in 1974.
-Voting rights were extended to all individuals permanently resident in the country for at least one year in 1975.
+New Zealand passports were no longer labelled with the phrase "British passport" from 1964.
+They stopped listing national status as "British subject and New Zealand citizen" in 1974.
+In 1975, voting rights were extended to all individuals permanently resident in the country for at least one year.
 Prior to that year, British subject status was required to participate in elections.
-Political candidates of partial Māori or non-Māori backgrounds were permitted to stand for election in Māori electorates beginning in 1967 and all Māori voters, irrespective of the degree of their ancestry, could participate in either Māori or general electorates from 1975.
+Political candidates of all ancestries were permitted to stand for election in Māori electorates from 1967.
+All Māori voters, irrespective of the degree of their ancestry, could participate in either Māori or general electorates from 1975.